CameronNicolson/django-blog-improved/README.md

 python manage.py testserver blog/fixtures/*.yaml
 ```
 If a test fails, please consider [reporting the issue](https://codeberg.org/spongycake/django-blog-improved/issues) on the project's bug tracker.
 The next step is to press `New Issue` after loading the webpage.

-## Roadmap

-**Author Profiles** - Build public profiles and see details about your blogging activity.
-Desirable if you are a team of writers working together

-**Gallery** - handle images, videos and text documents presented as a gallery.
-Embed galleries easily with a simple shortcut

-**Media Upload** - handle file uploads, copy to an external cloud storage, such as S3 Bucket, or store locally

-**More HTML theme choices** - Presentation choice would allow site builders to choose between different web libraries (Bootstrap Twitter, Material Design Lite), or supply their custom styles instead.
-Remove the need of heavy template editing.
-Crispy Forms handles this concept well and would be our spiritual guide in this to remedy this

-Check out the [get involved section](#getting-involved) to improve the improved.

 ## Getting involved
 I personally enjoy software that has a collective effort attached.
 So please consider sharing your ideas and improvements.